Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

-In this subsection, we are looking to take similar steps for chain complexes of abelian groups with non-negative support.
-The reason for that will be discussed in the next subsection, as linking spaces to the chain complexes of abelian groups plays a big part in our picture of classical homotopy theory. \begin{definition} A \textit{chain complex of abelian groups} is a sequence $A = \{A_n\}_{n\in \mathbb{Z}}$ of abelian groups with a family of maps $\{d_n:A_{n+1}\to A_n\}_{n\in \mathbb{Z}}$ that $d^2 = 0$.
-A chain complex of abelian groups with non-negative support is one that has non-zero terms only when $n\geq 0$.
+In this subsection, we are looking to take similar steps in the context of homological algebra and connect them to our previous discussions.
+Linking spaces to the chain complexes of abelian groups plays a big part in our picture of classical homotopy theory. \begin{definition} A \textit{chain complex of abelian groups} is a sequence $A = \{A_n\}_{n\in \mathbb{Z}}$ of abelian groups with a family of maps $\{d_n:A_{n+1}\to A_n\}_{n\in \mathbb{Z}}$ that $d^2 = 0$.
+A connective chain complex of abelian groups is one with non-negative support.
 A map of chain complexes $f:A\to B$, is a family of maps $\{f_n: A_n\to B_n\}_{n\in \mathbb{Z}}$ for which the diagrams